Methods used in the company.

 The method of rearing of the vines adopted by us is called “double Guyot” which consists in the presence of two branches of fruit instead of one.

-Our vines are divided into the two varieties of “sangiovese” and “ciliegiolo”.
-They are planted on a surface of about 5 hectares and include 3800 plants per hectare and each branch has 12 gemmas.
+Our vineyards, divided into sangiovese and ciliegiolo, have an extension of about 5 hectares and there are 3800 plants per hectare and each strain has 12 buds.

 The soil on which they grow is hilly, of medium mixture with a high percentage of skeleton, a very important factor that gives a great freshness to the grapes.

 The work in the vineyards is carried out with the utmost care, scrupulously respecting the cycles of nature, moreover the company is in biological covers and the fertilization is carried out using exclusively organic substances.